Monica Rubin Owner

 Years ago when Dan decided to start sharing his musical knowledge with children he quickly realized how rewarding it would be.
 Now, looking back, he sees the accomplished musicians he has helped develop.
 Companies such as Sabian, Vater and Drum workshop have Dan on their education/artist rosters and retain his services to hold clinics and masterclasses for all three companies.
 Dan studied music at Nassau Community College, Drummers Collective and continues his education with the well known-instructors Joe Morello, Jojo Mayer and Frank Bellucci.
 Dan has played with several national acts touring globally.
 Dan's focus is drum set, snare drum and mallets along with preparation of his students for NYSSMA.

 Thomas Diognardi is a multi-instrumentalist, producer and songwriter from Bethpage, NY.
-He's spent the better part of his life performing with various bands, and graduated from the Music Conservatory at SUNY Purchase with his Bachelors Degree in Studio Production.
+He's spent the better part of his life performing and touring with various bands, and graduated from the Music Conservatory at SUNY Purchase with his Bachelors Degree in Studio Production.
 Being both a self-taught musician and well-versed in music theory allows Thomas to approach lessons and teaching with a laid-back, yet critical and corrective mindset.
-He currently records/produces local bands out of his home studio while touring and pursuing a career with his band In Loving Memory.
+He currently works out of his home studio as a songwriter/producer, creating tracks for artists on both the local and national level.

 Andrew Warren Drum Teacher